HathewayWill/AMD_ZEN3_QEMU_Guide/README.md

 sudo apt update
 ```

-## 3.2 Install packages (QEMU + KVM + firmware + VNC viewer)
+## 3.2 Install packages

-Install the packages required to run QEMU with KVM acceleration, use OVMF UEFI firmware, create qcow2 disks, and connect to the installer over VNC:
+Install the packages required to run QEMU with KVM acceleration, use OVMF UEFI firmware, create qcow2 disks, download the Ubuntu ISO, and connect to the VM over SPICE:

 ```bash
 sudo apt install -y \